Tim Reynish, updated May 2016

 For information about works not published by Ludwig or Boosey and Hawkes, contact Dana Wilson email Wilson@ithaca.edu

-Works for wind ensemble will usually work equally well for enlarged wind orchestra
+He writes that works for wind ensemble will usually work equally well for enlarged wind orchestra

 WINDS ON THE STEPPES